unChaz/sci-fi-5e/srd/classes/guardian.md

 ### Oath Tek Skills

 Each oath has a list of associated tek skills.
 You gain access to these tek skills at the levels specified in the oath description.
 Once you gain access to an oath tek skill, you always have it prepared.
-Oath tek skills don’t count against the number of tek skills you can prepare each day.
+Oath tek skills don't count against the number of tek skills you can prepare each day.

-If you gain an oath tek skill that doesn’t appear on the guardian tek skill list, the tek skill is nonetheless a guardian tek skill for you.
+If you gain an oath tek skill that doesn't appear on the guardian tek skill list, the tek skill is nonetheless a guardian tek skill for you.

 ### Channel Divinity